CarrotBRRR/Useless-Tools-Mod/README.md

 ### v0.1.2
 - Diamond Bucket can now milk cows

+I will no longer be developing this mod for 1.7.10

 ## [Minecraft 1.12.2](https://github.com/CarrotBRRR/Useless-Tools-Mod/tree/1.12.2)
 ### v0.1.0
 - Port of 1.7.10-0.1.2
-- This mod will have limited support for 1.7.10